Top 5 Types of Drinking Water Filters

 Activated charcoal is created when organic material with high carbon content (like wood, coal, or coconut shells) is heated in such a way that it does not burn, but instead results in char.
 The char is then treated to create a porous material that binds to certain toxins and impurities, thus pulling them out of the water flowing through the system.

 This is the most common type of filter and often used in conjunction with other filtration methods for maximum toxin removal.
-The Aquasana Whole Home system, for example, is an activated carbon filtration system that incorporates a salt-free softener, copper-zinc and mineral stone, and UV for maximum filtration.
+Aquasana Whole House Filter Systems, for example, are activated carbon filtration systems that incorporate a salt-free water conditioner, copper-zinc and mineral stone, and UV for maximum filtration.

 Good for removal of hard water and radioactive material.